SPOT-6 and SPOT-7 (Azersky)

 Airbus Defence and Space continues to provide full access to the SPOT -6 and -7 capacities and delivers unchanged commercial service to our customers worldwide.

 • Preferred distribution area (not exclusive) for the distribution of SPOT -6 and SPOT -7 data by Azercosmos is defined among Caucasus and CIS (Commonwealth of Independent States - part of former Soviet Union) countries.
-Airbus DS continues to be the distributor of both SPOT -6 and SPOT -7 data for the rest of the world.
+Airbus DS continued to be the distributor of both SPOT -6 and SPOT -7 data for the rest of the world.

 March, 2017: The Azersky satellite and its payload (former SPOT-7 mission) of Azercosmos is operating nominally.
 32)